pactus-project/pactus.org/website/_i18n/en/user-guides/run-pactus-metrics/index.md

 there’s a file named `config.toml` that contains all the configurations for your node.
 There are two parameters that you should enable for metrics: the first is `enable_metrics`, and the second is enable `http`.
 After editing the `config.toml` you should restart your node.
+The metrics now can be accessed at `http://localhost:80/metrics/prometheus` (this url going to be use by prometheus).

+{% alert_start warning %}

+if you are running Pactus with docker image, make sure to expose :80 port.

+{% alert_end %}

 ---